kappit/grunt-phpstrict/README.md

 > Strict PHP development

 ## Description
 This plugin helps you in the development process, when using PHP type hints.
-It warns you if parameter types or return types are missing and enforces you to employ a strict programming.
+It warns you if parameter types or return types are missing and enforces you to employ a strict programming by linting your code.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`